keshavsoft/tally-clean-response/README.md

 - **Deep nesting**: Collection records trapped inside `ENVELOPE.BODY.DATA.COLLECTION.*`.
 - **Inconsistent single-item collections**: Tally returns a single object instead of an array when only one item matches.

-**`tally-clean-reponse`** automates this cleanup in a single call, returning a normalized array of pristine JavaScript objects with full recursive unwrapping of all nested inventory and ledger lines.
+**`tally-clean-response`** automates this cleanup in a single call, returning a normalized array of pristine JavaScript objects with full recursive unwrapping of all nested inventory and ledger lines.

 ---